nf-core/configs/docs/uppmax.md

 ## How to specify a UPPMAX cluster

-You actually do not need to, based on `hostnames`, configuration will be automatically applied for the cluster you are on following these specifications:
+The UPPMAX nf-core configuration profile uses the `hostname` of the active environment to automatically apply the following resource limits:

 * `bianca`
   * cpus available: 16 cpus